emincanozcan/laravel-tracker/README.md

 }
 ```

-Laravel Tracker provides support for all of the Laravel Eloquent model events.
+Laravel Tracker supports all of the Laravel Eloquent model events.

 For some special events (like `updated`), it also stores what changed on the
 model.

-## Tracking Activities Manually
+### Tracking Activities Manually

-This usage style looks like logging but it offers more.
+This usage style may resemble logging, but it offers more functionality.

-Let's assume your users can publish new posts on your system.
-To track these
+For instance, let's assume that users can publish new posts on your system.
-activities manually, the following example can be used.
+You can manually track these activities by using the following example:

 ```php
 // your code...